 5. Injury status and risk

-A group of biomarkers spike after an injury.
-By tracking their gradual decline back to normal, athletes can get an understanding of how well their bodies heal.
-If these biomarkers remain high longer than expected, it could mean that an injury is not repairing itself as well as it should.
+A group of blood biomarkers spike after an injury.
+By tracking their recovery back to optimal, athletes can understand how well their bodies are healing.
+If these biomarkers remain high for longer than expected, it may mean that an injury persists.
+Check out this article on post-marathon recovery techniques.

-Muscle damage and inflammation are to be expected with any sort of training; after all, we need to cause slight damage to our muscles in order to make them stronger.
-But chronic inflammation, the kind that’s caused by overtraining or insufficient rest, can leave an athlete prone to poor performance, illness, and injury.
+Muscle damage and inflammation are to be expected with any sort of training; after all, we need to cause slight damage to our muscles in order to make them adapt and grow stronger.
+But chronic inflammation, caused by overtraining or insufficient rest, can leave an athlete prone to illness, injury, and poor performance.

-The study identified five major time points throughout the training season in which an athlete would get the most bang for his/her buck.
+The study identified five major time points throughout the training season in which an athlete should measure their blood biomarkers.

-For Megan, a test around this time of year is critical: "I can see how my body has responded to the off-season, usually for me that's around January 1st because I take December easy, and make sure that my iron levels are good.
-Usually I spend my off-season at altitude so I also look at hematocrit.
-It can also rise by running less miles."
+For Megan, a test around this time of year is critical, "I can see how my body has responded to the off-season.
+For me, that's around January 1st because I take December easy, and make sure that my iron levels are optimized.
+I spend my off-season at altitude, so I also look at hematocrit."

-You’ve spent a few weeks prepping your body for the real deal.
-So, testing here helps you understand how equipped your body is for the training it’s about to endure – and how resilient it will be against injury.
-Results at the end of preseason can help you decide on your training intensity out of the gate.
+At this point in your training cycle, you’ve likely spent a few weeks prepping your body for the regular season.
+Blood testing at this point helps you to understand how equipped your body is for the training it’s about to endure—and its resilience against injury.
+Results at the end of preseason can inform your training intensity out of the gate.

-Megan tests around this time to "make sure that my body is ok, and that I'm keeping up with my biomarkers like vitamin D, iron, magnesium, etc."
+Megan tests around this time to make sure that her body is keeping up, and that she's maintaining critical biomarkers like vitamin D, iron, magnesium, etc."

-3. & 4.
-Before and after a performance test
+3 and 4.
+Take your next blood test before and after a performance test

 That race, competition, etc. was the pinnacle of your season – you laid it all out on the line.
 So testing here helps you understand how your body responds to such intense exercise.
 And if the outcome wasn't what you had hoped, it can help to shed some light.
 All in all, testing after your main event will help you better prepare for the next.